 - Wear natural fabrics, such as cotton and silk.

 - Sleep with fewer blankets.

-- Short-term, low-dose hormone therapy (HT) can reduce or stop hot flashes and other menopause symptoms.
+- Hormone therapy (HT) can reduce or stop hot flashes and other menopause symptoms.
 It raises your estrogen level.
-Use the lowest dose needed for the shortest possible time, and have regular checkups.
+Have regular checkups.
 This is because HT may increase the risk of problems in a small number of women.
-These problems include blood clots, stroke, heart disease, breast cancer, ovarian cancer, and dementia.
+These problems include blood clots, stroke, heart disease, breast cancer, and dementia.
 Risk varies based on when you start HT in menopause and how long you take it.
-Using HT for a short time in early menopause has less risk than when it is started later in menopause. footnote 1, footnote 2 If you have a history of heart disease or breast cancer, avoid using estrogen for hot flashes.
-There are other options.
+Using HT for a short time in early menopause has less risk than when it is started later in menopause.

 - North American Menopause Society (2015).
 The North American Menopause Society statement on continuing use of systemic hormone therapy after age 65.
 Menopause, 22(7): 693. http://www.menopause.org/docs/default-source/2015/2015-nams-hormone-therapy-after-age-65.pdf.
 Accessed August 24, 2015.